immcantation/presto/docs/workflows/MiSeq_Tipton2015.rst

     `Tipton et al, 2015 example <http://clip.med.yale.edu/presto/examples/Example_Data_Tipton2015.zip>`__

-You may also retrieve the example data using the
+You may also retrieve the example data, the first 10,000 sequences of SRR1964798, using the fastq-dump tool from the
 `SRA Toolkit <http://www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=software>`__:

 .. code-block:: bash

-    sratoolkit/bin/fastq-dump --split-files SRR1964798
+    fastq-dump --split-files -X 10000 SRR1964798

 Overview of the Workflow
 --------------------------------------------------------------------------------